AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 ### 2/14/25
 - Fix the batch correction code section and implemented some more safety code just in case there is something that is missing or wrong down the code.

+### 2/18/25
+- Finished formatting the batch correction part and created function for compensation section.
+Tested and working on small files, but will test on a bigger dataset.